By James Waterson

 While the collection is extensive, you’re not done yet.
 Check out the gardening supplies, flower-growing kits for youngsters, and unique pots at Magnolia Seed + Supply.
 Hang out under the wooden teepee before getting something tasty from the array of onsite food trucks and enjoying a picnic on the expansive lawn.
 Follow that up with a crave-worthy confection from Silos Baking Co. or a kick of caffeine at the nearby Magnolia Press Coffee Co., which has both a traditional café and a walk-up window if you’re in a hurry.
-Don’t miss a stop by The Old Church, a renovated 1894 church that’s one of the oldest buildings in Waco.
+Don’t miss a stop by The Old Church, a repurposed 1894 church that’s one of the oldest buildings in Waco.
 Six new cottage shops include men’s provisions, baby items, women’s clothing, and jewelry.

 Visiting Waco during the week?
 Make sure you come by Magnolia Market on the first and third Wednesday of the month from June through August to stock up on locally grown produce and other goods made by area farmers and merchants.
 Whether you’ve been here before or you’re a first timer, the constantly evolving Magnolia Market means that no two visits are ever the same.

-Tour Texas Travel Tip: Visit Magnolia Market during the week to avoid the crowds and for the best photo opportunities.
+Tour Texas Travel Tip: Visit Magnolia Market early in the week to avoid the crowds and for the best photo opportunities.
 Check out the Magnolia Trail for a self-guided tour of the hotspots mentioned on the show.

 Enjoy a Taste of Texas